gbdev/pandocs/content/MBC1.md

 This area is used to address external RAM in the cartridge (if any).
-External RAM is often battery buffered, allowing to store game positions or high score tables, even if the gameboy is turned off, or if the cartridge is removed from the gameboy.
+External RAM is often battery buffered, allowing to store game positions or high score tables, even if the Game Boy is turned off, or if the cartridge is removed from the gameboy.
 Available RAM sizes are: 2KByte (at A000-A7FF), 8KByte (at A000-BFFF), and 32KByte (in form of four 8K banks at A000-BFFF).